What is Thick Water?

 Would you choose thick water for a loved one?

-Due to a passing social media challenge, thick water may have come to many peoples' attention.
-Still, thick water does serve a crucial role in the lives of people with dysphagia.
-Swallowing problems can make swallowing water difficult.
-And in many cases, thick water makes it possible to continue drinking and consuming liquids without a more invasive alternative.
-Here at SimplyThick, our goal is simple, to improve the lives of those living with swallowing disorders.
+Thick water serves a crucial role in the lives of people with dysphagia.
+Swallowing problems can make drinking water difficult — even dangerous.
+In many cases, thick water makes it possible to continue drinking and staying hydrated without more invasive interventions.